ernestchu/yang-ds-speech/README.md

 ## A Speech Dataset Collected From the Data Structures Course by Prof. Yang
 This repository contains the audio data from the recordings of [CSE215, Data Structures](http://par.cse.nsysu.edu.tw/~cbyang/course/ds/ds_index.htm) lectured by Professor [C. B. Yang](http://par.cse.nsysu.edu.tw/~cbyang/), and the preprocessing scripts.
 The original audio data are downloaded from the [YouTube playlist](https://youtube.com/playlist?list=PLs81hTyfCaoXSa8NVmVy7IZVzJLpNhglk) and can be downloaded at the [release](https://github.com/ernestchu/yang-ds-speech/releases/tag/0.0.1).

+Throughout the course, Prof. Yang speaks Mandarin Chinese with Taiwanese accent.
+The dataset could be contaminated by cases like no speeches, noise made by classmate, or percussion sounds of moving abitrary objects.

 The original audio data is saved in **m4a** format.
 Nevertheless, we'll use **wav** during preprocessing for the performance concerns and thus a sufficient disk capacity is recommended.

 ## Preprocessing